The cost of slow responses in customer service

 The truth is, customer expectations have shifted.
 Services like Amazon Prime, Deliveroo, and Uber have trained us to expect instant answers and same-day results.
 This “always-on” culture means even small businesses are compared to the giants.
 It’s not always fair, but it is reality—and if you’re slower than the competition, you’ll lose customers who’ve grown used to speed.

 Imagine you finally get back to someone after a few hours, but by then, they’ve booked with another provider.
 Even worse, they might leave a review saying “hard to get hold of.”
 It’s not that you don’t care, it’s that you’re stretched.
-But to the customer, slow = unprofessional.
-In out world of immediacy and choice time is everything.
+But to the customer, slow equals unprofessional.
+In out world of immediacy and choice time is the most valuable commodity.

 Slow responses create a knock-on effect: